What is an internal narrative?

 - What do I tell myself I’m bad at?

 While you’re answering these questions, see if any patterns emerge.
+Here are some more deep questions you might want to journal about.

 For example, perhaps you expect perfection out of yourself, and one defining moment as a child was when your mother came over and corrected your work while you were doing homework, and when it wasn’t perfect, grounded you for a week.